I’ve seen many people ask about Omega Speedmaster sizes. Usually in terms of the “will it fit” conundrum.

 The centre of gravity sits slightly higher in the FOiS.

 “So, which is bigger?”

 In terms of the area occupied, the Pro.
-The wide lugs and the crown guard certainly make it look more bulky than it really is.
+The wide lugs and the crown guard certainly make it look bulkier than it really is.

 In terms of concerns about lug overhang, neither.
 They’re the same.